Hiding main toolbar on OSX not persistent

 Given the list of unresolved Qt bugs around the

 setUnifiedTitleAndToolBarOnMac (https://bugreports.qt-project.org/issues/?jql=text%20~%20%22setUnifiedTitleAndToolBarOnMac%22%20AND%20resolution%20%3D%20Unresolved), maybe the better and simpler fix is to simply remove that call and have a normal Qt toolbat instead.

-#6 Updated by Ycros about 8 years ago
+#6 Updated by Ycros over 9 years ago

 This is also likely causing #1224